Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Energy Conservation allows us to benefit from the Mechanical And Thermal Advantages that Levers to Heat Pumps provide.

-The brilliant Emmy Noether (1882-1935) provided the fundamental reason for energy conservation.
-The understanding of the principles of energy conservation (The First Law of Thermodynamics) with “heat” and “work” equally included in the balance arguably began with Nicolas Sadi Carnot (1796–1832), Julius Robert Mayer (1814–1878) Rudolf Julius Emanuel Clausius (1822– 1888) James Clerk Maxwell (1831 –1879) and James Joule (1818–1889).
-The primary laws of thermodynamics are (i) the quantity of energy in the universe is conserved – confirmed by a remarkable analysis made by Emmy Noether (1882-1935) and (ii) energy possesses both quantity and quality type properties – firmly established in the 20th century.
+The brilliant Emmy Noether (1882-1935) provided the fundamental reason for energy conservation in our local universe: continuous time symmetry.
+However, this also helped us understand that we can think about Energy in more ways than just ‘work’.
+The understanding of energy all began with -thermodynamics – the principles of energy conservation (The First Law of Thermodynamics) with “heat” and “work” equally included in the balance arguably that began with Nicolas Sadi Carnot (1796–1832), Julius Robert Mayer (1814–1878) Rudolf Julius Emanuel Clausius (1822– 1888) James Clerk Maxwell (1831 –1879) and James Joule (1818–1889).
+The primary laws of thermodynamics are (i) the quantity of energy in the universe is conserved – confirmed by a remarkable analysis made by Emmy Noether (1882-1935) and (ii) energy possesses both quantity and quality-type properties – firmly established in the 20th century.
 Simultaneously, the energy principles of chemical reactions, light, and ionic species were brought into the fold of thermodynamics and quantum mechanics by great scientists like Théophile Ernest de Donder (1872 –1957), Hermann Ludwig Ferdinand von Helmholtz (1821–1894), Max Karl Ernst Ludwig Planck (1858–1947) Albert Einstein (1879–1955) Josiah Willard Gibbs (1839 –1903) Alan Mathison Turing (1912 –1954) Ludwig Eduard Boltzmann (1844–1906) Boris Pavlovich Belousov (1893–1970) Lars Onsager (1903 –1976) Richard Phillips Feynman (1918–1988) and several others.
-The mathematical results on the organizations of numbers and their related patterns, as advanced by Srinivasa Iyengar Ramanujan (1887–1920), are now playing a growing role in modern thermodynamics analysis by relating to ideas regarding physical patterns that are observed all across nature.
-A deep understanding of physical patterns is the basis for many optimizations and smart-device evolution/manufacture.
-The latest progress in thermodynamics concerns the maximum entropy production density rate for describing processes/patterns and quantum entanglement.
-Some concepts, such as dark energy and the quantized states in nucleons, remain somewhat unknown.
-Energy is commonly measured in Joules (J).
-In physics, natural units are used for energy reporting, namely, the Planck energy unit (Ep), which equals 1.956 x 10^9 J (about 2 Billion Joules).
-We estimate that we use more than a billion Planck units of energy every year.
+The mathematical results on the organization of numbers and their related patterns, advanced by Srinivasa Iyengar Ramanujan (1887–1920), are now playing a growing role in modern thermodynamic analysis by relating to ideas about physical patterns observed throughout nature.
+A deep understanding of physical patterns is the basis for many optimizations and the evolution/manufacture of smart devices.

 - Clean industrial manufacturing methods can reduce CO2 emissions dramatically.
 Free calculator.